zsiki/ls/doc/source/usersguide.rst

 If you have a Git client on your machine (Git Bash or other clients)

-#. git clone from https://github.com/zsiki/ls to *~/.qgis2/python/plugins/SurveyingCalculation* (~ is your home directory on Linux, replace it on Windows)
+#. git clone the plug-in from from https://github.com/zsiki/ls to *~/.qgis2/python/plugins/SurveyingCalculation* on your local machine (~ is your home directory on Linux, replace it on Windows)
 #.
 Open the QGIS Desktop

 If you don't have a Git client

 #.
-Download the ZIP file from https://github.com/zsiki/ls to your computer
+Download the ZIP file from https://github.com/zsiki/ls/archive/master.zip to your computer
 #.
 Unzip it to *~/.qgis2/python/plugins/SurveyingCalculation*
 #.
 Open the QGIS Desktop